sampointer/bog/README.md

 ### Roaming profiles
 By sourcing `~/.bog/bog.sh` into your shell environment and placing a file called `.bog-profile` into one or more directories you can take advantage of roaming profiles.
 In short, when `bog` detects such a file it'll automatically change your current profile to that given in the dotfile.
 This enables you to easily work with per-project profiles, for example.

-It does this by recursing up from the current directory until it either finds a `.bog-profile` file or fails and continues with the current profile.
+It does this by recursing up from the current directory until it either finds a `.bog-profile` file or fails and continues with the **default profile**.
 You should be aware of the implications therefore of nested directories and of the implications for concurrency when running commands under `bog` in multiple terminals.

 It also expects you to have a default profile configured for when a dotfile cannot be found.
 You can do this by executing `bog PROFILE default`.